Information You Can Find in Our Guide:

 TANF has alternative requirements for certain household situations.
 For example, a household head who is younger than 20 must participate in an educational program for 20 hours per week.
 TANF does not require grandparents or other relative caretakers who receive child-only support to meet these work requirements.

-If a TANF beneficiary who is required to work fails or refuses to comply, his or her entre family will be penalized.
+If a TANF beneficiary who is required to work fails or refuses to comply, his or her entire family will be penalized.
 The TANF program will terminate cash assistance for a specified penalty period.

 Find Out About Other Requirements for TANF